nicolashernandez/PyRATA/docs/user-guide.rst

 Groups
 ------

 In order to **retrieve the contents a specific part of a match, groups can be defined with parenthesis** which indicate the start and end of a group.

+The ``search`` method, like ``finditer``, returns match objects.
+Only one for the search method, the first one, if it exists at least one.
+A match object contains by default one group, the zero group, which can be refered by ``.group(0)``.
+If groups are defined in the pattern by mean of parenthesis, then they are also indexed.
+A group is described is described by a value, the covered data, and a pair of offsets.

 .. doctest ::